USNS Pecos

+History

+In May 1994, Pecos collided with USS Reuben James during a replenishment operation in the Persian Gulf.

 On 9 December 1999 a United States Marine Corps CH-46 Sea Knight helicopter crashed into Pecos and sank while participating in a training mission.
 Seven of the 18 personnel on board the helicopter were killed in the accident.
-As routine procedure following an accident, members of the crew were subjected to drug testing.
-Captain Mark LaRochelle, the ship's Master, failed the initial and secondary drug tests and was subsequently relieved of command and fired from the Military Sealift Command.
-Following his dismissal from MSC, his US Coast Guard license was revoked.

 During Operation Tomodachi, Pecos rendezvoused with United States Seventh Fleet flagship USS Blue Ridge near Kyushu, Japan.
 Blue Ridge transferred 96 pallets of humanitarian assistance and disaster relief material to Pecos for delivery to the Essex Amphibious Group and Carrier Strike Group 5.
 Weighing as much as 1000 lb each, the pallets contained water containers and water purification tablets, first-aid products, tarpaulins, blankets, and other supplies.
 The ship arrived off Sendai on 25 March for more underway replenishment operations.
 During her support effort to Operation Tomodachi, Pecos completed nine underway replenishments and delivered more than 2.3 e6gal of fuel to other supporting ships.
 Pecos helped refuel USS Harry S. Truman and HMS Defender in 2016.

 On 28 November 2018, the United States Navy sent Pecos and USS Stockdale through the Taiwan Strait as a demonstration of the "U.S. commitment to a free and open Indo-Pacific," according to a U.S. Pacific Fleet spokesman.
-The transit took place only a few days before a planned meeting between U.S. President Donald Trump and Chinese President Xi Jinping at the G20 summit in Buenos Aires, Argentina.
+The transit took place only a few days before a planned meeting between U.S. President Donald Trump and Chinese Communist Party leader Xi Jinping at the G20 summit in Buenos Aires, Argentina.

+Fate

+On 9 October 2024, Pecos departed from San Diego enroute to be deactivated and taken out of service on the US East Coast.
+Pecos was planned to be deactivated from 20 January 2025 to 4 May 2025 at Detyens Shipyards, North Charleston, SC.